What is the difference between repo rate and prime rate?

 Related questions

-- What is the current repo rate in South Africa?
+- When was the last repo rate cut in SA?